In this article

 • Quickly produce privacy notices that are targeted toward the type of information you’re collecting.

-Well, yes and no. The CCPA and CPRA don’t focus on the mechanisms involved with how personal data is collected and used, they just focus on the fact that personal data is actually being collected and used.
+Well, yes and no. The CCPA doesn’t focus on the mechanisms involved with how personal data is collected and used; it just focuses on the fact that personal data is actually being collected and used.

-Thus, if your cookies don’t collect personal information, California privacy law isn’t particularly worried about them.
-But, if your cookies do pass along personal information to your organization or others, then all of the CCPA and CPRA rules apply.
+Thus, if your cookies don’t collect personal information, the law isn’t particularly worried about them.
+But, if your cookies do pass along personal information to your organization or others, then all of the CCPA rules apply.

 Got it?
 Luckily, there are plenty of cookie consent managers out there to help make sure you know the difference between essential cookies and those that collect data (and those that do both).